help-me-mom/ng-mocks/README.md

 });
 ```

-The problem is clear: when we create the mock module, [`MockModule`](#how-to-create-a-mock-module) recursively creates its mock dependencies, and, therefore, it creates a mock copy of `SharedModule`.
+The problem is clear: when we create the mock module, [`MockModule`](#how-to-create-a-mock-module) recursively creates its mock dependencies, and, therefore, it creates a mock class of `SharedModule`.
 Now imported and mock declarations are part of 2 modules.

 To solve this, we need to let [`MockModule`](#how-to-create-a-mock-module) know, that `SharedModule` should stay as it is.